SAP/ui5-migration/docs/Guidelines.md

 To fix styling execute `npm run fix`.

 ## Testing
 Unit testing is based on the [mocha](https://github.com/mochajs/mocha) test framework.
-You can run all tests using `npm test` (this is what Travis CI does for pull requests).
+You can run all tests using `npm test`.

 During development, you might want to use `npm run unit` or `npm run unit-watch` (re-runs tests automatically after file changes) to quickly execute all unit tests and see whether your change just broke one of them. 😉